MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/conversational-tabs.md

 Finally, it’s important that your tab consumes [deeplinks to your sub-entity](~/concepts/build-and-test/deep-links.md).
 For example, user clicking the tab chiclet deeplink from the channel conversation.
 The expected behavior is for you to receive the deeplink, open that sub-entity, and then open the conversation panel for that specific sub-entity.

-To support conversational sub-entities from your personal/static tab, you don’t have to change anything about your implementation.
-Keep in mind that we only support starting or continuing conversations from channel tabs that are already pinned.
-Supporting static tabs will allow you to provide a single location for your users to interact with all your sub-entities.
-It is however important that you save the `subEntityId`, `entityId` and `channelId` when your tab is originally created in a channel in order for you to have the right properties when opening the conversation view in a static tab.
+To support conversational sub-entities from your personal or static tab, you do not have to change anything about your implementation.
+We only support starting or continuing conversations from channel tabs that are already pinned.
+Supporting static tabs allow you to provide a single location for your users to interact with all your sub-entities.
+It is, however, important that you save the `subEntityId`, `entityId`, and `channelId` when your tab is originally created in a channel in order for you to have the right properties when opening the conversation view in a static tab.

 ## Close a conversation